aneeshram-01/aneeshram-01/README.md

 🧠 Learning MERN stack development

-⚡️ Currently building a MERN E-Commerce website
+⚡️ Working on a event booking website using MERN

-📫 Mail me at aneeshram19@gmail.com | ram.aneesh01@gmail.com
+📫 Mail me at aneeshram19@gmail.com

 ↗ Computer Science Student: Batch of 2024 at NMAM Institute of Technology(NMAMIT), Nitte